Last Updated on September 1, 2022

 6. Campoint Sunroof Rooftop Tent Review

-- The telescoping ladder is long enough and easy to manage in terms of height adjustment.
+- The telescoping ladder is long enough and easy to manage regarding height adjustment.

 - Enough ventilation because of the mesh windows.

 - It contains adequate living space for two persons.

 - Multiple small pockets are there inside the tent to keep camping gear with ease.

 - The rainfly is large enough to cover the whole tent and gives excellent protection from rainwater.

 - It’s expensive compared to other named brands out there.